microsoft/AccountGuard/Security/Storage/README.md

 The purpose of this document is to provide instructions on how to create a storage account in Azure and encrypt the data using secured keys stored in Azure KeyVault.
 We will be using Azure PowerShell Cmdlets to accomplish this.

 Below are the step-by-step instructions and an explanation of each step.
-You will also find a complete powershell script.
+You will also find a complete powershell script to implement the code in your Azure Infrastruture.

 Instructions
 ------------